thiagoesteves/calori/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
-Have a look in the next section
+Have a look in the next sections

+# Deployment management

+The deploy management is handled by [Deployex](https://github.com/thiagoesteves/deployex) and you can check its [deployment](https://deployex.calori.com.br).

 # AWS Deployment (with terraform)